vsmenon/start/README.md

 Start omits many features of Dart: it doesn't have inheritance, virtual methods, closures, libraries, and some control flow features (exceptions, switches, for-loops).
 It doesn't support any of Dart's libraries.

 Although many Start programs run identically in Dart, Start differs in important ways.
-The int type is 64-bit and non-nullable in Start but infinite precision and nullable in Dart.
+The int type is 32-bit and non-nullable in Start but infinite precision and nullable in Dart.
 The bool type is non-nullable in Start but nullable in Dart.

 The start compiler translates source programs into a bytecode-like intermediate representation.
 The start interpreter executes the bytecode-like representation.

+See the [Start Language and Intermediate Form Overview](https://github.com/vsmenon/start/wiki/Language-and-IR-Overview) for more details.

 Installation
 ------------